tobyweed/MobileLighting/README.md

 All these steps are executed/controlled at the MobileLighting Mac command-line interface.

-The "waypoints" along the trajectory, all specified in the `trajectory.yml` file, are the positions at which all still images will be taken, including structured light, calibration, and ambient stills.

 The focus remains fixed for the entire capture session.
-At the beginning of each session, ML Mac will send the `focus` parameter specified in the scene settings file.
-(0.0 ≤ focus ≤ 1.0, where 0.0 is close and 1.0 is far)
+At the beginning of each session, ML Mac will send the `focus` parameter specified in the scene settings file (0.0 ≤ focus ≤ 1.0, where 0.0 is close and 1.0 is far).
+This should be initially established by tapping the phone screen to focus on the scene, then using `readfocus` and pasting the focus value into the sceneSettings file.

 ### Calibration
 In order to capture calibration images, the Mac must be connected to the robot arm (and the iPhone).